peterirlam/IrlGen-Digital/README.md

 - [x] SASS
 - [x] JavaScript

-## 🎱 &nbsp; Why I Chose This Project

-I wanted to showcase my ability in SASS

 ## 🏗️ &nbsp; How I Worked on This Project

 - I built this app using the branding colors of Siteground as inspiration: [Siteground](https://www.siteground.co.uk/)